top of page

 Amazing

-According to Lake Superior State University, 'amazing' is another word that is overused and should be banned.
+Lake Superior State University says 'amazing' is another overused word and should be banned.
 Maybe it's so easy to say, falling off the tongue.
-To apply it to sports, does every play or a certain action have to be considered 'amazing' when a good play or an effective playing may be sufficient?
+To apply it to sports, does every play or a certain action have to be considered 'amazing' when a good or effective play may be sufficient?
 Could we not sometimes substitute 'amazing' with incredible, astonishing, surprising, bewildering, shocking, or breathtaking?
 Do some of us even realize how we may be overusing this adjective?
 It seems as though we're sometimes too lazy or unaware of the overuse of this word.
 I'm confident that the overuse of this word indeed weakens the actual meaning of the word -- the meaning has been watered down.
 After a while, could 'amazing' just mean 'good' in many instances?

 Quiet quitting

-Another phrase that's part of this list is 'quiet quitting,' a trendy term used especially in 2022 whose name doesn't accurately describe its definition.
-During my research for this piece, I wasn't aware of what it meant.
+Another phrase on this list is 'quiet quitting,' a trendy term used especially in 2022 whose name doesn't accurately describe its definition.
+While researching this piece, I wasn't aware of what it meant.
 Quiet quitting doesn't pertain to an employee resigning.
 Rather, an employee who does the minimum requirements for a given position.
-Someone who may feel exploited so they do the absolute minimum to remain employed.
-Again, when someone hears this term for the first time may not realize it has nothing to do with quietly quitting a job.
+Someone who may feel exploited, so they do the absolute minimum to remain employed.
+Again, when someone hears this term for the first time, they may not realize it has nothing to do with quietly quitting a job.

 Moving forward